pippinbarr/cart263-2020/slides/activity-condiments/activity-condiments.md

 ---

-## 6. Choose appropriate verb
+## 6. Choose a verb

 We want to use 'is' if the condiment is singular and 'are' if it's plural.
-The simplest way to do this is to check if the condiment's name ends with an 's', so after you have your random condiment
+The simplest way to do this is to check if the condiment's name ends with an 's'

 1. Declare a variable called `verb` with value `'is'`
-2. Write an if-statement that checks if the last letter of the condiment is an 's' and if it is, changes `verb` to `'are'` (you'll need to use `.charAt()` to check the last character, so look it up - remember you can get the length of a string with `.length`)
+2. Write an if-statement that checks if the last letter of the condiment is an 's' and if it is, changes `verb` to `'are'` (we'll use `.charAt()` to check the last character - remember we can get the length of a string with `.length`)
 3. Log the verb out to the console

-If you keep reloading the page, you should see the verb as "is" when the condiment has no "s" and "are" when it does.
+If we keep reloading the page, you should see the verb as "is" when the condiment has no "s" and "are" when it does.

 ???